application-research/estuary-ansible-deploy/README.md

-# Ansible Playbook for building and deploying Estuary directly on remote servers.
+# Ansible Playbook for building and deploying Estuary directly to remote servers.

 This is a basic playbook that just runs the same remote command we are manually running.